-(rhymes with cookery, butchery, and sugary)
+(rhymes with cookery, butchery, sugary, and "book or me")

 Though individual nests are independent, there are benefits for birds to nest in colonial groups.
 With more adult birds in the area, predators may be spotted more quickly and pose less of a threat to the group as a whole.
 Multiple adult birds may also gang up on intruders to defend the nesting area if necessary.